Open workflow system

 First-class plugins

-Add GraphQL, browser steps, auth helpers, or internal clients without inventing a second system.
+Add GraphQL, browser steps, auth helpers, or internal clients without inventing side systems.

 One workflow model

-Local runs, CI, browser steps, and Cloud all sit on the same runtime and trace model.
+Local runs, CI, browser steps, and Cloud all extend the same runtime and verification structure.

 The core SDK already gives you the parts most teams need: requests, assertions, secrets, templating, and structured traces.
-Plugins build on top of that runtime instead of replacing it.
+Plugins build on top of that runtime instead of pushing you into a second system.

 products.test.ts